Viewer Rating

 The film "May December" portrays its characters, including the main protagonists Gracie and Joe, with genders consistent with their established source material and historical basis.
 No characters exhibit a gender swap from their canonical or historical representation.

-The film's casting aligns with the characters' implied or unspecified racial/ethnic backgrounds.
-No character was established as one race in source material and then portrayed as a different race in the film, indicating ethnic and phenotypical authenticity.
+The film is an original story, and the casting aligns with the characters' described or implied ethnicities.
+No character established as one race in prior canon or history is portrayed as a different race.

 Combines user and critic ratings from four sources